sulfo/xml-sitemap-feed/readme.txt

 = I do see a sitemap.xml file in site root but it does not seem to get updated! =

-You are most likely looking at a sitemap.xml file that has been created by you or another XML Sitemap plugin before you started using this plugin.
+You are most likely looking at a sitemap.xml file that has been created by another XML Sitemap plugin before you started using this plugin.
 Just remove it and let the plugin dynamically generate it just like a feed.
 There is no actual file created.

+If that's not the case, you are probably using a caching plugin or your browser does not update to the latest feed output.
+Please verify.

+= I get an ERROR when opening the sitemap or robots.txt ! =

+The following errors might be encountered:

-= I get a 404 page instead of my sitemap.xml! =
+**404 page instead of my sitemap.xml**

 Try to refresh the Permalink structure in WordPress.
 Go to Settings > Permalinks and re-save them.
 Then reload the XML Sitemap in your browser with a clean browser cache. ( Try Ctrl+R to bypass the browser cache -- this works on most but not all browsers. )

-= I still get a 404 page instead of both sitemap.xml and robots.txt! =
+**404 page instead of both sitemap.xml and robots.txt**

 There are plugins like Event Calendar (at least v.3.2.beta2) known to mess with rewrite rules, causing problems with WordPress internal feeds and robots.txt generation and thus conflict with the XML Sitemap Feed plugin.
 Deactivate all plugins and see if you get a basic robots.txt file showing:
 `